Frequently Asked Questions

 What CYO sports does the parish sponsor?

 Soccer, basketball, t-ball, softball, baseball, cross country, track and field.
 Although they are not CYO, football and lacrosse teams are also available in the local area.

 How much exposure do the children have to computers and how many are in the school?

 Mercy is a 1:1 teaching environment.
 Every student, K-8th grade has a Chromebook.
-Technology is integrated into all subject areas (power point presentations for language arts reports, video book reports, etc.) The school has wireless internet.
-We recently purchased over 132 Chromebooks providing an interactive learning environment: each 5th-8th grader has one for their individual use; technology stations and a roaming class set of Chromebooks are available for student in grades 3 – 4.
-Classrooms have interactive white boards.
+Technology is integrated into all subject areas (power point presentations for language arts reports, video book reports, etc.) All classrooms have interactive white boards.
 The kindergarten, first and second graders use class sets of color Nooks for reading enrichment activities.

 What type of parent volunteer opportunities are there and is there a required number of volunteer hours for parents?

 Opportunities for parents to become involved: Annual Party, Bingo, Catholic Schools Week, Computer Program, Fathers’ Club, MPTO, Grandparents’ Day, Mercy 5K, Angel Family Program, Father-Daughter Dance, Mother-Son Event, Uniform Exchange, Hot Lunch, etc.

 What high schools do the children typically attend and how well prepared are they?